getsentry/sentry-docs/src/wizard/javascript/sveltekit/with-error-monitoring-performance-and-replay.md

 Sentry.init({
   dsn: '___PUBLIC_DSN___',

-  // Performance Monitoring and Replay
+  // Performance Monitoring and Replay integrations
   integrations: [new Sentry.BrowserTracing(), new Sentry.Replay()],

   // Capture 100% of the transactions.
 Adjust this value in production as necessary: